NEONScience/NEON-Data-Skills/_posts/workshops/2015-Workshops/2015-08-09-ESA-Big-Data-In-R.md

  REQUIRED DOWNLOAD NEON imagery data (tiff format) California Domain D17</a>

-Just added: this data will be required for the afternoon lessons.
+Just added: this data will be required for the afternoon lessons

 <a href="http://neonhighered.org/Data/HDF5/SJER_140123_chip.h5" class="btn btn-success">
-DOWNLOAD the NEON Imaging Spectrometer Data (HDF5) Format</a>.
+REQUIRED: DOWNLOAD the NEON Imaging Spectrometer Data (HDF5) Format</a>
 <p>The data in this HDF5 file were collected over the San Joachim field site
 located in California (NEON Domain 17) and processed at NEON headquarters.
 The entire dataset can be accessed <a href="http://neoninc.org/data-resources/get-data/airborne-data" target="_blank">by request from the NEON website.</a>